-Alison Bechdel (born September 10, 1960) is an American cartoonist.
+Alison Bechdel is an American cartoonist.
+She was born September 10, 1960.
 Originally best known for the long-running comic strip Dykes to Watch Out For, she came to critical and commercial success in 2006 with her graphic memoir Fun Home, which was subsequently adapted as a musical which won a Tony Award for Best Musical in 2015.
 She is a 2014 recipient of the MacArthur “Genius” Award.
 She is also known for the Bechdel test.

 Bechdel moved to Manhattan during the summer of 1981 and applied to many art schools but was rejected and worked in a number of office jobs in the public industry.